State Trauma Registry Uploads

 Validation consists of three steps:

-1. Validation against the XSD files provided by NEMSIS.
-A .XSD file is a set of computerized rules governing the structure of a .XML file.
+- Validation against the XSD files provided by NEMSIS.
+An .XSD file is a set of computerized rules governing the structure of a .XML file.
 Validation against the .XSD proves that AngelTrack created a well-formed .XML document that contains all data elements required by the NEMSIS organization.

-2. Validation against the Schematron file provided by NEMSIS.
-Schematron is a different set of computerized rules, governing certain if-then conditions in the data, such as "if the patient was transported, then a final patient condition must be recorded".
+- Validation against the Schematron file provided by NEMSIS national datacenter (aka the TAC).
+Schematrons are sets of computerized rules, governing certain if-then conditions in the data, such as "if the patient was transported, then a final patient condition must be recorded".

-3. Validation against any state or local Schematron file applicable to your service area.
+- Validation against any Schematron file published by the jurisdiction county.
 See below for details.

 Your AngelTrack cloud server knows which dispatches are reportable to your state trauma registry, and it will NEMSIS validate them for you.
 Any dispatch that fails validation will be flagged for you, along with a description of what caused the validation to fail.